azarcone/azarcone.github.io/content/courses/quick-dirty-intro-R-11/index.md

 ---
-title: A quick and dirty introduction to R for linguists
+title: A quick and dirty introduction to R for linguists (Uni Stuttgart, January 2011)
 summary: A quick 90-minute lesson on statistics and R for Phd Students (Graduiertenkolleg, SFB 732)
 #tags:
 #- Complement Coercion